Update Data Proctection No. 189

 The Cyber Resilience Act and the NIS2 Directive are two key legislative proposals for strengthening IT security in Germany and the EU.

 Although the implementation of the NIS2 directive in Germany is still pending, its adoption by the German legislature is expected in the near future.
-Furthermore, the NIS2 implementing regulation was adopted by the EU Commission last week.
+Furthermore, the NIS2 Commission Implementing Regulation was adopted by the EU Commission last week.
 The Cyber Resilience Act was also adopted last week.

 In this update, we will provide you with information on when the respective legal acts will come into force, who they will affect and what they will regulate.